March 2026

 What is SNAP?

 SNAP is the federal Supplemental Nutrition Assistance Program.
-Although people often refer to this assistance as food stamps, benefits are now loaded onto an electronic benefit transfer (EBT) card, usually near the beginning of the month.
+Although people often refer to this assistance as food stamps, benefits are now loaded onto an electronic benefits transfer (EBT) card, typically near the beginning of the month.

 SNAP can be used to purchase most food items at authorized stores or retailers, such as grocery stores, superstores, convenience stores, certain online retailers, and many farmers markets.
 SNAP may not be used for non-food items, like vitamins, laundry detergent, or paper towels, nor can it be used for hot, ready-to-eat foods, like pizza or rotisserie chicken.
 To learn more, see Supplemental Nutrition Assistance Program (SNAP) for Kinship/Grandfamilies.